Ray (DC Comics): Powers and abilities

 All versions of the Ray can absorb, store, and process pure light and use the energy to fly and create dazzlingly strong and powerful bursts of light.
 In his Golden Age appearances, Happy Terrill was able to manipulate other forms of energy such as electricity and magnetism.

-The Terrills were also capable of manipulating and controlling light externally to create illusions and even solid light constructs, as well as render themselves invisible.
+The Terrills can control light externally to create illusions and even solid light constructs, as well as render themselves invisible.

 Later in Happy's career (while mentoring/antagonizing his son), he was shown to have a greater mastery of his abilities.
 For example, by using "solid light vibrations", essentially resonating the target's inner ear, he was able to approximate telepathic communication.

 Ray Terrill is capable of converting his body completely into light energy.
 No physical harm can come to him in this form.

 Stan Silver's full abilities and powers are largely undocumented.
 As noted above, he is apparently "capable of turning his body into a living laser light".

 Lucien Gates can not become immaterial; rather the light forms a protective armor.
 To fly, Gates bounces off of reflective surfaces.
 His thought processes calculate hundreds of options, allowing him to redirect his path at light speed.